Rostov-on-Don: Early history

 From ancient times, the area around the mouth of the Don River has held cultural and commercial importance.
 Ancient indigenous inhabitants included the Scythian and Sarmatian tribes.
 It was the site of Tanais, an ancient Greek colony, Fort Tana under the Genoese, and Fort Azak in the time of the Ottoman Empire.

 In 1749, a custom house was established on the Temernik River, a tributary of the Don, by edict of the Empress Elizabeth, the daughter of Peter the Great, in order to control trade with Turkey.
 It was co-located with a fortress named for Dimitry of Rostov, a metropolitan bishop of the old northern town of Rostov the Great.
-Azov, a town closer to the Sea of Azov on the Don, gradually lost its commercial importance in the region to the new fortress.
+Azov, a town closer to the Sea of Azov on the Don, gradually lost its commercial importance in the region to the new fortress, but it remains an important historical center.

 In 1756, the "Russian commercial and trading company of Constantinople" was founded at the "merchants' settlement" (Kupecheskaya Sloboda) on the high bank of the Don.
 Towards the end of the eighteenth century, with the incorporation of previously Ottoman Black Sea territories into the Russian Empire, the settlement lost much of its militarily strategic importance as a frontier post.

 In 1796, the settlement was chartered and in 1797, it became the seat of Rostovsky Uyezd within Novorossiysk Governorate.
 In 1806, it was officially renamed Rostov-on-Don.
 During the 19th century, due to its river connections with Russia's interior, Rostov developed into a major trade centre and communications hub.
 A railway connection with Kharkiv was completed in 1870, with further links following in 1871 to Voronezh and in 1875 to Vladikavkaz.

 Concurrent with improvements in communications, heavy industry developed.
 Coal from the Donets Basin and iron ore from Krivoy Rog supported the establishment of an iron foundry in 1846.
 In 1859, the production of pumps and steam boilers began.
 Industrial growth was accompanied by a rapid increase in population, with 119,500 residents registered in Rostov by the end of the nineteenth century along with approximately 140 industrial businesses.
 The harbour was one of the largest trade hubs in southern Russia, especially for the export of wheat, timber, and iron ore.

 In 1779, Rostov-on-Don became associated with a settlement of Armenian refugees from Crimea at Nakhichevan-on-Don.
 The two settlements were separated by a field of wheat.
 In 1928, the two towns were merged.
 The former town border lies beneath the Teatralnaya Square of central Rostov-on-Don.
-By 1928, following the incorporation of the hitherto neighbouring city of Nakhichevan-on-Don, Rostov had become the third largest city in Russia.
+By 1928, following the incorporation of the hitherto neighbouring city of Nakhichevan-on-Don, Rostov had become the third-largest city in Russia.

 In the early 20th century, epidemics of cholera during the summer months were not uncommon.